-The one thing I learned is that it is important to start the year off strong as this allows you (the heads of sales, sales manager or sales rep) the ability to drive your business without constantly answering the question “why aren’t your sales on track?”
+The one thing I learned is that it is crucial to start the year off strong as this allows you (the heads of sales, sales manager or sales rep) the ability to drive your business without constantly answering the question, “why aren’t your sales on track?”
 Far too many companies will spend the first quarter answering questions to senior management as to why sales aren’t coming in rather than focusing on executing their business plans.

 Time could be better spent on driving sales rather than explaining and coming up with reasons why sales are not on track.

-So, what are top companies doing?
+So, what are sales eagles doing?

 As we have seen in the past five years, business acumen and business planning are critical skills that sales reps and managers must possess to compete and win.

 Top companies are already building tactical plans to hit the road running in 2016.
-They have identified their key growth targets, have booked meetings and are in the process of building their customer focused business plans.
+They have identified their key growth targets, have booked meetings and are in the process of building their customer-focused business plans.

-- Have you/your salespeople identified their Key Success Factors?
+Have you identified their Key Success Factors?

-- Have your reps identified their top 10-20 accounts?
+Have your reps identified their top 10-20 accounts?

-- Have your sales reps built a detailed plan of action?
+Have your sales reps built a detailed plan of action?

-If you have said yes to all 3 points Congratulations!
+If you have said yes to all 3 points, Congratulations!

-If you did not say yes to all 3 points, don’t worry as you can use the next four weeks to get yourself and your team ready.
+If you did not say yes to all 3 points, don’t worry, as you can use the next four weeks to get yourself and your team ready.